Connect with us

 7. Reduce your debts

 Making debt reduction a priority is one of the greatest tips for managing small business finances.
 Bad debts are not only stressful but they can damage your credit rating – making you struggle to meet your financial obligations.
-Write them off in the next year so as to maintain a strong financial position.
+Write them off in the next year to maintain a strong financial position.

 8. Invest in growth

-All monies that are not to be used in the next few months should be kept in interest earning accounts.
+All monies that are not to be used in the next few months should be kept in interest-earning accounts.
 This will help your business flourish and move in a healthy financial direction.
 Always keep an eye on the future.

 9. Create an emergency fund